MariusSp/ILP-DASH-Encoding-at-Runtime/README.md

 ## Integer Linear Program for DASH encoding at Runtime

-This project contains a Linear Integer Programm (ILP) calculating the optimal bandwidth usage for Dynamic Adaptive Streaming over HTTP (DASH) for Video content.
+This is a Linear Integer Programm (ILP) calculating the optimal bandwidth usage for Dynamic Adaptive Streaming over HTTP (DASH) for Video content.
 It utilizes the `Gurobi Optimizer` framework.

 The overreaching objective for the ILP is to calculate and maximize the download volume of a DASH stream.
 Hereby we want